symfony/symfony-docs/security.rst

     explains the *new authenticator-based* system (identified by the ``enable_authenticator_manager: true`` config option).

-    Refer to the `5.2 version of this documentation`_ if you're still using the legacy security system.
+    Refer to the `5.2 version of this documentation`_ if you are still using the legacy security system.

 .. _create-user-class: